 The natural world whose inner functioning the new way of knowing sought to unveil was a drastically simplified caricature of the real thing.
 This should not be forgotten in deciding whether to grant supreme authority to scientific knowledge as demanded by materialism.

 Galileo’s contribution is particularly relevant in this context.
 He promoted the study of natural phenomena based upon systematic experimentation; no less importantly, he advocated the formulation of the laws governing these phenomena in mathematical terms.
 The Book of Nature, he argued, is written in mathematical and geometrical characters, and cannot be understood in any other way.
 But nature thus characterized was stripped to its bare bones.
-For Galileo, any ‘corporeal substance’ was defined entirely by attributes such as its size, shape, location in space and time, whether at motion or at rest, whether it was one or many.
+For Galileo, any "corporeal substance" was defined entirely by attributes such as its size, shape, location in space and time, whether at motion or at rest, whether it was one or many.
 It is this sort of properties, and only these, that lend themselves to a mathematical, scientific description.
-Instead, Galileo noted, that any such substance should be ‘white or red, bitter or sweet, noisy or silent, and of sweet or foul odor... my mind does not feel compelled to bring in as necessary accompaniments.....
-I think - he continues - that tastes, odors, and colors... reside only in consciousness.
-Hence if the living creature were removed all these qualities would be wiped away and eliminated’ (Galileo, 1632; see also Goff, 2017).
+Instead, Galileo noted that any such substances or instance should be "white or red, bitter or sweet, noisy or silent, and of sweet or foul odor... my mind does not feel compelled to bring in as necessary accompaniments.....
+I think that tastes, odors, and colors... reside only in consciousness.
+Hence if the living creature were removed all these qualities would be wiped away and eliminated" (Galileo, 1632; see also Goff, 2017).
 In other words, those basic constituents of our conscious experience, and of consciousness itself, are not part of the objective world.

 One of the most important consequences of this approach was the de facto disappearance of the observer from the characterization of physical reality.
 The world existed objectively, independently of the observer and of his conscious experiences, and an impersonal mathematical language, the very one embedded in the book of nature, was all it took to account for it, along with systematic observation and experimentation.